pyzmqrpc3/pyzmqrpc3/README.md

 * REP to REQ by means of ZmqProxyRep2Req/Thread
 * Buffered REP to REQ via ZmqBufferedProxyRep2ReqThread

-Each of these proxies/proxy threads will take a message from the input format/socket and marshal it to the output socket.
+Each of these proxies/proxy-threads will take a message from the input format/socket and marshal it to the output socket.
 One model could be to collect all samples from all sub-processes on a site and multiplex them via the proxy in a reliable manner over a REP/REQ socket.